 It won't take long to explore the outdoor museum, but it is worth the visit.

-On a small island, connected by bridges to either side of Eskilstuna is the City Musuem, set in an old factory.
+On a small island, connected by bridges to either side of Eskilstuna, is the City Museum, set in an old factory.
 The City Museum is focused, as is not surprising in an industrial town, on the industry, machines and tools they built.
 The ground floor is full of mechanisms and machines.

-In the back room there are a series of locomotives, in competition perhaps with the Munktell technology museum across the river.
+There are a series of locomotives in the backroom, in competition perhaps with the Munktell technology museum across the river.

 Taking up a single warehouse in what was, in the past, the Munktell district is the Munktell Technology Museum.
-A high ceilinged building filled with machines crated by Munktell, and then Volvo BM after the merger.
-Still a major employer in the area, it is the Volvo logo now that is known rather than Munktell.
+A high ceilinged building filled with machines crated by Munktell and then by Volvo BM after the merger.
+Still a major employer in the area, it is the Volvo logo now that is internationally known rather than Munktell.

-Also in the Muntell industrial park, the Art Museum has both a permanent and a temporary collection.
+Also, in the Munktell industrial park, the Art Museum has a permanent and a temporary collection.

-Some of the first exhibits you you on entering the museum are mechanical, devices creating art through movement.
-A strongly appropriate choice.
+Some of the first exhibits you on entering the museum are mechanical devices creating art through movement—a strongly appropriate choice.

 The building reminded me strongly of Mjellby Art Museum just outside of Halmstad.

-Loosely the shape of an apostrophy, the City park is directly infront of the Klosters kyrka.
-It is a good sized space, with various events that happen in its borders.
-It runs for some of the length of the river, giving nice views over the main town and cooler breezes.
+Loosely the shape of an apostrophe, the city park is directly in front of the Klosters kyrka.
+It is a good-sized space, with various events that happen in its borders.
+It runs for some of the lengths of the river, giving nice views over the main town and cooler breezes.

 It is a remarkable piece of history, over a thousand years but still clear on the rocks, showing Sigurd's Saga.

-Tuna is a tiny place, outside of Eskilstuna, (which was itself originally called just Tuna) and is the site of a retail park, the Zoo and amusement park and an ancient castle.
+Tuna is a tiny place outside of Eskilstuna (which was itself originally called just Tuna) and is a retail park, the Zoo and amusement park and an ancient castle.
 Tuna itself has a population of under three hundred people.

-A large retail park about fifteen minutes outside of Eskilstuna by bus, it is a typical retail park with an indoor shopping mall and a range of larger outdoor shops.
+A large retail park about fifteen minutes outside of Eskilstuna by bus is a typical retail park with an indoor shopping mall and larger outdoor shops.
 You'll likely be able to find anything you need there, as long as it comes from a chain store.

-I was also just in time for the feeding of the Lions, though the glass was streaked with mud from their playing in the past.
+I was also just in time for the Lions' feeding, though visibility was poor as the glass was streaked with mud from their playing in the past.

 Directly behind the Tuna Park shopping centre's car park, in the forest, stands the remains of the Stenby Fornborg.
 A castle ruins over 1500 years old, it is found by following a game trail from a subtle signpost.

-If you didn't know it was there you would never think to look and even if you saw it, it would take an expert to be able to distinguish the pile of rocks as something man made.
+If you didn't know it was there, you would never think to look, and even if you saw it, it would take an expert to be able to distinguish the pile of rocks as something artificial.
 Imagining the forest cleared and the stones secured, you can understand the commanding position the fort would have held in the area.

 I stopped in Katrineholms for a few hours in between connections to Gothenburg.
 I'd originally planned to only have thirty minutes there, but once I'd finished at the Parken Zoo in Eskilstuna, there wasn't much keeping me there, so I thought I'd see a bit more of Katrineholms.

-Its a stop on the Gothenburg to Stockholm fast train, so I'd been assuming it would be a fairly large and busy place.
-Thirty years ago it was, a fairly major industrial town, with Eriksson and Scania having a presence which is dramatically reduced.
+It's a stop on the Gothenburg to Stockholm fast train, so I'd been assuming it would be a fairly large and busy place.
+Thirty years ago, it was a fairly major industrial town, with Eriksson and Scania having a dramatically reduced presence.

-There are still some sights to see, and scattered through the town, red posts with historical information can be found.
+There are still some sights to see and scattered through the town; red posts with historical information can be found in key locations.

-The city park is surprisingly large and has an open air theatre at the far end, beds of flowers and surrounds a civic building.
-Its a very nice spot on a sunny day.
+The city park is surprisingly large and has an open-air theatre at the far end, beds of flowers and surrounds a civic building.
+It is a very nice spot on a sunny day.

 Somewhat isolated, north of the train station, is the larger Church, with a traditional Swedish style.